aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to POTM within C++ Applications" h2="Convert PDF to POTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PDF to POTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PDF to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to POTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert PDF to POTM?</h2>

+If you are a C++ developer looking to add a PDF to POTM conversion feature to your applications, you may be wondering why you should bother.
+The answer is simple: POTM files are much more versatile than PDFs.
+They can be edited, shared, and viewed on a variety of platforms, making them a great choice for sharing documents.

+<h2>How Aspose.Total Helps for PDF to POTM Conversion?</h2>

+Fortunately, you can easily convert PDF to POTM with the help of Aspose.Total for C++.
+This package includes two powerful APIs: Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, you can export PDF to PPTX, and with Aspose.Slides for C++, you can convert PPTX to POTM.
+Both APIs are easy to use and provide a fast and reliable way to convert PDF to POTM.

+The Aspose.Total for C++ package also includes a number of other useful APIs, such as Aspose.Words for C++, Aspose.Cells for C++, and Aspose.BarCode for C++.
+These APIs can be used to create, edit, and manipulate a variety of document formats, including DOCX, XLSX, and PDF.
+With Aspose.Total for C++, you can easily add powerful features to your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}